timothyvillaraza/Azure-Video-Transcript-RAG-API/readme-draft.txt

     Set up azurite emulator for blob storage or other containers locally run azurite command to start it

+Code Structure
+    Bulk of code in services/video_rag, the entry point (and good starting point when browsing code) would be any of the function files

+    Azure Function Python v2 Model Functions (See Local Development for examples)
+    - Only using blueprints
+    - services/myservice/api/functions/myfunctions.py
+    - Register blueprint in function_app.py
+        from services.example_service.api.functions.myfunction import bp as blueprint_service_test_functions
+        from services.video_rag.api.functions.video_rag_functions import bp as blueprint_video_rag_functions

+        app = func.FunctionApp()

+        # Register other functions
+        app.register_blueprint(blueprint_service_test_functions)
+        app.register_blueprint(blueprint_video_rag_functions)

+CI/CD
     Setting Up Pipeline:
+        The initial project structure was made with func init {project name} --python v2
-    On the portal, use the deployment center and connect to the github repo
+            - This makes it pretty easy to use the deployment center on azure portal to deploy it On the portal, use the deployment center on the azure portal and connect to the github repo

     Deploying:
+        requirements.txt is important for the dependencies
         pip freeze > requirements.txt

 Testing Endpoints:
     Get Function URL from Azure from the Function App